Fair Start Scotland

 The Scottish Government regularly publishes information on Fair Start Scotland, Scotland's first fully devolved employment support service.

-There were 45,030 starts on Fair Start Scotland (FSS) from its launch in April 2018 up to March 2022.
-The number of starts includes 2,447 people who have previously received support on FSS - re-joining has been possible since April 2021.
+- There were 51,076 starts on Fair Start Scotland (FSS) from its launch in April 2018 up to September 2022.
+The number of starts includes 3,463 re-joins to the service, re-joining FSS has been possible since April 2021.

-- 72% of people starting jobs went on to sustain employment for 3 months, 80% of the people who sustained employment for 3 months went on to reach 6 months, and 76% of those who sustained employment for 6 months went on to reach at least 12 months.
+- 73% of FSS starts entering employment went on to sustain employment for 3 months, 81% of those who sustained employment for 3 months went on to reach 6 months, and 77% of those who sustained employment for 6 months went on to reach at least 12 months.

 The full publication can be found at the link below.